10 of the best true crime documentaries and docu-series currently on Netflix UK

-Some of the world’s most gripping true crime documentaries can now be found on popular steaming site Netflix, so you’d be forgiven for not knowing where to begin.
+Some of the world’s most gripping true crime documentaries can now be found on the world’s most well known streaming site Netflix, so you would be forgiven for not knowing which series to begin with.

 Cults, conspiracies, cold cases, whatever your favourite is, the popularity of true crime can’t be denied and risen in the last five years.
 There’s no better place than Netflix for fans of the genre.